Charckle/lotrx/README.md

 - multiple castle maps, based on real life castles
 - skirmishes, where you can choose to fight an AI in a specific scenario
 - AI tiers
-- LAN multiplayer
+- LAN multiplayer OK
-	- LAM multiplayer COOP
+	- LAM multiplayer COOP OK

 The main goal is basically LAN multiplayer, but since I think it will be the hardest part, the idea is to make a playable product beforehand.